-As safeguarding partners and through the NEL Safeguarding Children Partnership Board (SCPB), we remain committed to improving outcomes for our children, young people and families and we will continue to work collaboratively so that equal and joint, consistent and committed leadership continues.
+As Delegated Safeguarding Partners and through the NEL Safeguarding Children Partnership Board (SCPB), we remain committed to improving outcomes for our children, young people and families and we will continue to work collaboratively so that equal and joint, consistent and committed leadership continues.

-These NEL SCP Local Arrangements were published in September 2024 and will be implemented with immediate effect.
+These NEL SCP Local Arrangements were published in September 2025 and will be implemented with immediate effect.

-Paul French

-Temporary Chief Inspector

-Humberside Police
+Paul French Temporary Chief Superintendent Humberside Police